unknownusernametopick/pynigger/docs/topics/settings.md

     For Example, If you load "start" addon and also create a `/start` command yourself, bot will use your own command.

-PyStark comes with many ready-to-use plugins which can be directly added using `ADDONS` option.
+Pyger comes with many ready-to-use plugins which can be directly added using `ADDONS` option.

 These are the available options: